duereg/manager-readme/README.md

     One of my jobs is to provide context.
 Are you missing some?
 Let me know and I’ll fill you in or go find out.

     The best way for me to retain information is to read it.
-If you have something that is nuaunced and needs a detailed opinion, you'd be best served writing down your thoughts and emailing them to me.
+If you have something that is nuaunced and needs a detailed opinion, you'd be best served writing down your thoughts and sending them to me.
 It's easy for me to miss details in a hallway conversation.

     A good way to structure writings is by leveraging [SCQA](https://www.harrisonmetal.com/library/storytelling-amp-presenting-1-thank-you-barbara-minto).